APogue/APogue.github.io/_data/thought_atoms.md

 ### Key Questions

 thought_006: "If the blockade was the issue, why did UCLA cite 'Jewish students feeling threatened and afraid' instead of saying, 'this was an unlawful obstruction'?"
 The issue is, when violence was happening from counter-protesters, they never mentioned any student feeling "threatened and afraid."
 They simply took administrative steps (such as increasing police presence).
 In this case, Block's statement says they removed the barriers.
 Yet rather than call it a violation of TPM, he adds a layer of emotional harm.
 It means that he himself does believe that words matter, that perpetrators of unlawful acts need to be addressed, but only in some cases.

+This is captured in the proofs by, mob threats and discrimination - no communication and general security measures.
+In the case of Jewish students - lame communication and some reactive measures.
+In both cases they don't address bad actors.
+And their continued ignoring bad actors added fuel to the fire (you can't prove that they wanted to dog whistle, but you can prove that by not eliminating threats that were comms-reactive, the hostile situation became increasingly worse).

 thought_007: "Why didn't Block cite the rules that were broken and state an actionable path to either ensure the encampment was functioning in line with campus policy or to disperse and shut it down entirely?"